gvw100/HabitHaven/README.md

 - Customizable notifications - users receive customizable reminders for each habit
 - Gamify habit formation
   - Badges for achieving streaks
-- Option to view in-depth statistics for a specific habit (completion rate, number of completions, etc.)
+- Ability to view in-depth statistics for a specific habit (completion rate, number of completions, etc.)
+- Ability to see graphs of habit statistics and trends over time.
 - Optional additional notifications of recent milestones to keep morale high
 ## Personal Significance
  This project is of interest to me as a student interested in growth.
 Even now, I can